-Additionally, customers also stand to receive a year’s free membership to Mint’s ‘exclusive’ TwoForOne rewards program.
-Basically it’s a private vacation club, with four packages on offer.
-The cruise package, for example, offers ‘2 for 1’ cruise discounts, with member-preferred rates and other benefits.
+Additionally, customers also stand to receive a year’s free membership to Mint’s ‘twoforone’ rewards program.
+Essentially a private vacation club, the ‘twoforone’ offer includes four packages, such as the cruise package, whcih offers ‘2 for 1’ cruise discounts, with member-preferred rates and other benefits.
 For customers looking for more than just straight broadband, Mint Telecom may be the service provider that’s worth a look-in.
 But how does it compare to other providers?

 How does Mint Telecom compare to other providers?

-Mint Telecom offers a comprehensive array of both ADSL plans and NBN plans across all four speed tiers on the Telstra wholesale network.
-While certainly no slouch, in terms of price, it somewhat struggles to compete with some cheap providers.
-However you may find it worth the extra money for a local call centre and solid customer service.
+Mint Telecom offers a number of ADSL and NBN plans across all four speed tiers on the Telstra wholesale network, which may give some peace of mind being on arguably the largest provider in Australia.
+However, in terms of price, it somewhat struggles to compete with some of the cheaper providers, although some may find it worth the extra money for a local call centre and potential discount on your next cruise holiday.